 Grants are funds that do not have to be repaid.
-Student eligibility varies with each grant program.
-All grant programs require the student to complete the Free Application for Federal Student Aid (FAFSA) .
+Student eligibility varies with each grant program and continued eligibility can be based on meeting certain criteria.
+All grant programs require the student to complete the Free Application for Federal Student Aid (FAFSA).

 Federal Pell Grants

 Pell Grants are awarded to undergraduate students who have not earned a bachelor’s or professional degree.
 The amount a student will receive will depend on financial need, the costs to attend school, status as a full-time or part-time student and plans to attend school for a full academic year or less.

 Federal Supplemental Educational Opportunity Grants (FSEOG) are for undergraduates with exceptional financial needs.
 Pell Grant recipients with the lowest EFCs will be the first to get FSEOGs.
 Just like Pell Grants, FSEOGs don’t have to be paid back.
 You can receive between $100 and $4,000 a year, depending on when you apply, your financial need, and the funding at Athens State University.

 Alabama Student Assistance Program is a need-based state/federal grant ranging to $2,500 per academic year.
 Awards are limited to undergraduate work for students who are Alabama residents.
 Awards amounts are dependent upon when you apply, your financial need, and the funding at Athens State University.